 - Potential triggers and responses to foods or possible allergy triggers

 Lung function tests – often used to make a complete asthma diagnosis – are hard to do with young children.
 Instead, the doctor may see how the child responds to medicines to improve breathing.
 The doctor may order blood tests, allergy testing, and X-rays to get more information.

 Using this information, the doctor can make the best diagnosis.
 Parents may need to take their child to a pediatric allergist or pulmonologist (lung specialist) for special testing or treatment.

-Infants or toddlers can use most medicines used for older children and adults.
+Infants or toddlers can use most asthma medicines used for older children and adults.
 The dosage may be lower and the way the child takes it is different.
 Inhaled medicines work fast to make symptoms better and produce few side effects.

 Medicines used to treat asthma symptoms in infants and toddlers are usually given in inhaled forms.
-Infants are usually treated with medication given by a nebulizer or with an inhaler using a spacer with a mask.
+Infants are usually treated with medicine given by a nebulizer or with an inhaler using a spacer with a mask.
 A nebulizer (sometimes called a “breathing machine”) is a small machine that uses forced air to create a medicine mist for the baby to breathe through a small face mask.
 Nebulizer treatments take about 10 minutes.
-A spacer is a small tube, or aerochamber, which holds the medication released by the inhaler fitted into it.
-The inhaler/spacer device allows children to breathe in the medication.
-Medicines given via inhaler with a spacer and mask work just as well as medications given by a nebulizer.
+A spacer is a small tube, or aerochamber, which holds the medicine released by the inhaler fitted into it.
+The inhaler/spacer device allows children to breathe in the medicine.
+Medicines given via inhaler with a spacer and mask work just as well as medicines given by a nebulizer.
 In some cases, the child might tolerate the inhaler with spacer and mask better.